 Learning the magic of theZorn palette

-Zorn is also known for using a palette limited to only four colors.
+Zorn is also known for using a palette limited to just four colors.
 Although there is some disagreement over the exact colors on his palette it is generally believed that Zorn reduced his palette to the rather earthy colors of Yellow Ochre, Cadmium Red Medium, Ivory Black plus White.
 Some lists add Vermillion, Viridian, and/or Cerulean Blue.
 Wherever the truth lies the palette is far more limited in color range than most artists use today.

 Mix a large puddle of pure colors first and divide it into five smaller puddles.
 Then add white to each puddle to create the gradually lighter mixes.
 After those colors are painted on the grid, add the third, trace color, to each mixture to use in the lower half of the column.

-TIP 2: Keep Your Palette Clean
+Keep Your Palette and Colors Clean

 Clean your palette, brush or palette knife after you finish each column to keep your colors clean.

 ORIGINAL POST: JANUARY, 2014 – UPDATE: FEBRUARY, 2018

 Learn more about Andres Zorn, Richard Schmid and Joaquin Sorolla:

 Alla Prima II Everything I Know about Painting–And More

 Alla Prima II Companion: Richard Schmid’s Materials, Tools and Techniques